patnevenkatesh52-rgb/delta-demo/README.md

 # delta-demo
-this is a demo for git and gihub class
+this is a demo for git and gihub class.